Why Are Kitchen Layouts Different In European Motorhomes?

 - large cutlery draws and waste bins standard

-When looking for a motorhome the layout areas are the main source of research.
-None more so that the kitchens and what to expect them to have.
-Cooking inside the motorhome is a bit English mainly because the UK weather does not alway look kind on that Sunday dinner.
-European layouts follow that outside approach with a garage as a main feature.
-Fixed beds are popular as well so all this type of layout dictates smaller kitchens.
+When looking at motorhomes the layout areas are the main source of research none more so than the kitchens areas what to expect them to have.
+Cooking inside the motorhome is a bit English mainly because the UK weather does not always look kindly on that Sunday dinner European layouts follow that outside approach with an end garage as the main feature fixed beds are popular as well so all this type of layout dictates smaller kitchens.